Tarun1027/Meme-Guru/README.md

 1. Run `yarn` or `npm install`.
 2. Create an account [here](https://imgflip.com/signup).
-3. Rename the file `.env.example` to `.env` and fill in the empty fields: password and user name with those created previously.
+3. Go to `.env` file and fill in the empty fields: password and user name with those created previously.
 4. Run `yarn start` or `npm run start` and enjoy!

 ## Available Scripts